Poke Pals is a compassionate pediatric phlebotomy initiative

 • For Organizations

-• Diagnostics and laboratory innovation teams
+Diagnostics & lab innovation teams

-• Families avoid future care
+• Families canceling or avoiding future care after a bad experience

 That gap costs time, trust, and outcomes — leading to longer appointments, staff exhaustion, and families avoiding care altogether.